Eigenspinor

-In quantum mechanics, eigenspinors are thought of as basis vectors representing the general spin state of a particle.
-Strictly speaking, they are not vectors at all, but in fact spinors.
+In quantum mechanics, eigenspinors are basis vectors representing the general spin state of a particle.
 For a single spin 1/2 particle, they can be defined as the eigenvectors of the Pauli matrices.
+As such, they are vectors mathematically but physics convention distinguishes vectors from spinors by their transformation behavior.

 General eigenspinors

 In quantum mechanics, the spin of a particle or collection of particles is quantized.
 In particular, all particles have either half integer or integer spin.
 In the most general case, the eigenspinors for a system can be quite complicated.
 If you have a collection of the Avogadro number of particles, each one with two (or more) possible spin states, writing down a complete set of eigenspinors would not be practically possible.
 However, eigenspinors are very useful when dealing with the spins of a very small number of particles.

 The spin 1/2 particle

 The simplest and most illuminating example of eigenspinors is for a single spin 1/2 particle.
 A particle's spin has three components, corresponding to the three spatial dimensions: $S_x$, $S_y$, and $S_z$.
 For a spin 1/2 particle, there are only two possible eigenstates of spin: spin up, and spin down.
 Spin up is denoted as the column matrix: